Dutch September vote leaves months of uncertainty

 The Netherlands is one of the euro zone's most fiscally conservative members and the government has been critical of the region's "budget sinners", the countries struggling to bring down their deficits.

-The Reformed Party (SGP), with 2 seats, has also shown its willingness, which would bring the total in favour to 79 out of 150 seats.

-"I am full of energy because something needs to happen in this country.
-We want to take responsibility for this and we are doing this together with Democrats 66 and Green Left," Christian Union leader Arie Slob told reporters.
+That gives a total of 69 seats and he needs 76 to pass the budget.
+The positions of the 10-seat GreenLeft Party and the 2-seat Animal Party are unclear.

-The plan Rutte is sending to parliament is expected to be similar to the one he negotiated with Geert Wilders' euro sceptic Freedom Party.
+The plan Rutte will send to parliament is expected to be similar to the one he negotiated with Geert Wilders' euro skeptic, anti-Islam Freedom Party.

-That deal would have cut the budget by 14.4 billion euros in 2013, bringing the deficit for that year to 2.8 percent of GDP.
-It included an increase in value added tax that would have raised 4.8 billion euros.

-Another proposed measure, to charge a fee of 9 euros for prescription drugs, would raise 1 billion euros.

 Wilders had supported the government for 18 months before abruptly withdrawing his backing over the weekend after seven weeks of talks.
 Without the savings, the deficit is forecast to reach 4.6 percent of GDP next year.